datalakehouse/docs/docs/tools/cli/service/flink.rst

   * - ``table_id``
     - The ID of the table to retrieve

-**Example:** Retrieve the definition of the Flink table with ID ``8b8ac2fe-b6eb-46bc-b327-fb4b84d27276`` belonging to the Aiven for Flink service ``flink-devportal-demo``.
+**Example:** Retrieve the definition of the Flink table with ID ``8b8ac2fe-b6eb-46bc-b327-fb4b84d27276`` belonging to the DLH for Flink service ``flink-docs-demo``.

 ::

-  avn service flink table get flink-devportal-demo 8b8ac2fe-b6eb-46bc-b327-fb4b84d27276
+  avn service flink table get flink-docs-demo 8b8ac2fe-b6eb-46bc-b327-fb4b84d27276

 .. _avn_service_flink_table_list:

 ``avn service flink table list``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Lists all the Aiven for Apache Flink tables in a selected service.
+Lists all the DLH for Apache Flink tables in a selected service.

 .. list-table::
   :header-rows: 1